jinroh/kadoh/report/report.md

 We decided to run controlled instances of our implementation, called *bots*, on node.js VMs.
 This has many advantages since node VMs are much lighter than browsers – they use around 30MB of memory – and embed only the Javascript engine.
 Moreover, the node.js framework allows the use of process and implement a *forking* system.

 Bots are designed to make random activity on the network to generate noise.
-They search and store predetermined value following a *[poisson process][poisson]*.
+They search and store predetermined value following a *[Poisson process][poisson]* to simulate user interaction.
 They also disconnect and reconnect at random times to mimic stale peers.

-To make them connecting and joining the DHT, we use spawning pools which are individual node.js processes.
-Each pool instantiates iteratively 30 bots following a *poisson process*.
+Bots connect and join the DHT by using spawning pools which are individual node.js processes.
+Each pool instantiates iteratively 30 bots following a *Poisson process*.
 When all bots are launched, the pool *forks* itself and a new spawning process is started.

 ![EC2](images/ec2.png)